python-trio/trio/docs/source/reference-core.rst

 Every call to :func:`run` has an associated clock.

-By default, trio uses an unspecified monotonic clock, but this can be changed by passing a custom clock object to :func:`run` (e.g. for testing).
+By default, trio uses the `time.perf_counter` clock, but this can be changed by passing a custom clock object to :func:`run` (e.g. for testing).